APM market overview by Bernd Harzog, co-founder and CEO of APM Experts

 And the lack of this is really affecting or is causing a slowdown in terms of enterprises fully embracing your modern data stack infrastructure.
 Because if you don’t address these issues systematically, you have things like missed SLAs, that could be affecting your top line revenue, you could have high infrastructure cost, and we’ve heard that often where operators or enterprises end up provisioning large Hadoop clusters and the only way they solve the performance issue is adding more capacity to it.

 And that’s not really sustainable because you can’t just keep adding more nodes to your infrastructure without really understanding the ROI that your modern data stack investments are providing.
 And then if you’re not able to solve these issues in a timely fashion, your end business users will frankly get frustrated, because they are used to a certain degree of SLA from their traditional databases and data warehousing kind of environment and they expect the same resiliency from the new or modern data platforms.

 Full-Stack, Autonomous APM

 And this is where Unravel comes in.
-The key message or the key value prop for Unravel is we are the application performance management for big data providing you a full-stack, intelligent, and autonomous platform.
+The key message or the key value prop for Unravel is we are the application performance management for the modern data stack providing you a full-stack, intelligent, and autonomous platform.
 And all of these words have significant meaning.